 The base of an authentically prepared Chyawanprash is made with amalaki or amla fruits.
 Amalaki (also known as Amla or Indian Gooseberry) is one of the most potent and revered medicinal fruits in Ayurveda due to its antioxidant, polyphenol and flavonoid properties.
 It is also one of the richest sources of vitamin C in the world.

 Amalaki is mixed with a variety of medicinal herbs as well as anupans (or carrier substances): ghee (or Ghruta), sesame oil, and a sweetener, such as honey and jaggery.
-Anupans help bring the beneficial compounds of the herbs deeper into the body.
+Anupans help bring the beneficial compounds of the herbs deeper into the body’s tissues.

-Most concoctions of Chyawanprash contain around thirty to fifty different medicinal herbs, however, there are some varieties that contain far fewer and others that contain more.
+Most recipes of Chyawanprash contain around thirty to fifty different medicinal herbs, however, there are some varieties that contain far fewer and others that contain more.